(updated on 26/02/2020)

 Earth’s average surface temperature has risen about 0.9°C [1.62°F] since the late 19th century due to a substantial increase of Co2 and other toxic gases in the atmosphere.

-Facts around the world :
+Facts around the world for climate change :

 In June 2019, Europe witnessed one of the deadliest ‘heatwave’ ever on history.